 - We’ve opted to use waterproof silicone mats instead of rugs because they can be easily disinfected daily

-- Per the Bright from the Start Executive Order, only teachers and students can enter the building.
+- Per the Bright from the Start Executive Order, only staff and students can enter the building.
 Drop-off and pick-up will occur at the car or front door to the building

 - You’ll notice we have cameras in every room to monitor who enters should the need arise for contact-tracing